dji-sdk/Mobile-SDK-Doc/source/application-development-workflow/workflow-testing.md

 The DJI PC Simulator tool is built specifically for SDK developers and can initialize, terminate and provide visualization of the aircraft simulator running in the Flight Controller of the DJI aircraft.
 The DJI PC Simulator tool connects to the aircraft through USB.

-* Supported DJI Products: Matrice series, Phantom 3 series, Inspire 1 series.
+* Supported DJI Products: Phantom 3 series, Inspire 1 series.
 * Supported Operating Systems: Windows 7, Windows 8, Windows 8.1

 > **Note:** Windows 10 is not officially supported, but generally does work.